ionic-team/stencil-site/docs/testing/webdriverio/02-unit-testing.md

 ### Handling Asynchronicity

-Instead of directly working on DOM objects, with WebdriverIO you are interacting with references of DOM nodes and interact through WebDriver commands that are async.
+Instead of directly working on DOM objects, with WebdriverIO you interact with references to DOM nodes through asynchronous WebDriver commands.
 Make sure you always use an `await` to ensure that all commands and assertion are executed sequentially.

 :::info